The grass is always greener on the other side…

 Comparison kills compassion and it forfeits an opportunity to bring glory to God by letting His love shine through us (Matthew 5:14-16).

 The banner over the lives of God’s children is His sovereign goodness.
 That doesn’t mean that everything that comes into our lives is good in and of itself.
-It means all evil that comes against us, all suffering that touches us, God ultimately flips on its head so that in His perfect time it will all work out for our good (Romans 8:28).
+It means all the evil that comes against us and all the suffering that touches us, God ultimately flips on its head so that in His perfect time it will all work out for our good (Romans 8:28) and His glory.

 Giving thanks in all circumstances is not the same as giving thanks for all circumstances (1 Thessalonians 5:18).
 The focus of our gratitude is the sovereign goodness of God, not the goodness of our circumstances.